phanghos/mobile_technical_challenge/README.md

 ## ⚠️ Known Issues or Limitations

+### Filters

+---

-- Even though **createFilterStore** creates a generic filter store for any domain looking to implement filtering functionality, there are some limitations in terms of reusability:
+Even though **createFilterStore** creates a generic filter store for any domain looking to implement filtering functionality, there are some limitations in terms of reusability:

-1. The **Filters** type assumes that all filters are string-based.
+- The **Filters** type assumes that all filters are string-based.
 There could be boolean, numeric, or range filters in the future.
-2. The **FiltersView** component is still coupled with **CityFilters**.
+- The **FiltersView** component is still coupled with **CityFilters**.
 The idea would be to have a filtering mechanism flexible enough to handle different data types.

+### Design System

+---

+- I would explore a more robust and scalable solution.
+It would be a good opportunity to try out the new library **Unistyles**, developed by _Callstack_ and built in C++ for blazing-fast performance.

+### Localization

+- I would move hard-coded strings to a JSON and possibly support localization with a couple of different languages.
+The backend would of course need to be able to return the data in the specified locale.